FOR GRADUATE STUDENTS

 STEP 2: BOOK YOUR TRAVEL

-- REFER TO STEP 3, FACULTY: Please book your travel through Sanditz and save your receipts which show proof of payment.
+- Airfare.
+Please book your travel through Sanditz and save your receipts which show proof of payment.
 If you do not use Sanditz to book your air, lodging, or car rental, you must provide the page from Sanditz for the same date and time showing comparable rate.
 Be sure to follow the travel policies for airfare, car rental, personal mileage, and train travel.

 STEP 3: SAVE RECEIPTS